-Graduate consultants train with the Assistant Director and participate in ongoing observations, discussions, staff meetings, and research.
-All consultants actively participate in professional organizations and attend and present their work at conferences, with some projects achieving publication.
+Considered professionals in training, the Writing Consultant GAs participate in ongoing observations, discussions, staff meetings, and research.
+They actively participate in professional organizations and attend and present their work at conferences, with some projects achieving publication.
 The Writing Consultants GAs will complete their training under the mentorship of the Director of the Writing Center and/or the Assistant Director.